Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Guided tours are available for the bullring arena.

-Seville Tower or the Torre Seville is the tallest building in the city at 592 feet.
+Seville Tower, or the Torre Seville, is the tallest building in the city at 592 feet.
 The tower has 40 floors, apparently all empty, but you can access the top floor for some amazing views of Seville.

 The tower is located in La Cartuja, where the Universal Exposition of 1992 took place in Seville.

-Visit the Seville Aquarium
+24. Visit the Seville Aquarium: Family Travel Tip

 Wondering what to see in Seville that involves sailors and sea voyages?
 Head to the Seville Aquarium and follow the footsteps of the Portuguese explorer Magellan.
 In the Aquarium, you can experience the same environments and ecosystems through which Magellan and his expedition traveled.

-The Aquarium is also home to the most intimate jellyfish exhibition where you can immerse yourself in the depths of the ocean.
-There are night time guided tours available as well as special dining tours.
+The Aquarium is also home to the most intimate jellyfish exhibition, where you can immerse yourself in the depths of the ocean.
+There are nighttime guided tours available as well as special dining tours.

 Here are some Seville Aquarium Tours to consider

-Stroll by the river promenade
+25. Stroll by the river promenade

-The river Guadalquivir is the fifth largest river in the Iberian peninsula and it is what gives the city its charming character.
-On one hand, there is the bullring plaza and the central area of Seville with the three UNESCO Heritage sites and on the other is the offbeat neighborhood of Triana and the newly developed areas of the World Fair Exposition.
+The river Guadalquivir is the fifth-largest river in the Iberian Peninsula, and it is what gives the city its charming character.
+On one hand, there is the bullring plaza and the central area of Seville with the three UNESCO Heritage sites, and on the other is the offbeat neighborhood of Triana and the newly developed areas of the World Fair Exposition.

-There is a long pedestrian promenade near the Guadalquivir river, with the Torre del Oro at its end guarding the area and making it very historic and beautiful.
+There is a long pedestrian promenade near the Guadalquivir River, with the Torre del Oro at its end, guarding the area and making it very historic and beautiful.

-Take a stroll along the promenade and enjoy the breeze and this is where you can see the river beautifully.
+Take a stroll along the promenade and enjoy the breeze, and this is where you can see the river beautifully.
 This is also the spot from where you can take a river cruise – go on and enjoy your time in this lovely city of Seville!

-We hope you enjoyed our what to see in Seville guide.
+We hope you enjoyed our What to see in Seville guide.
 If you are planning a trip to Spain, read our travel guide below

-Pin: 25 Incredibly Best Things to do in Seville Spain – What to see in Seville Spain
+Pin: 25 Incredibly Best Things to do in Seville, Spain – What to see in Seville, Spain

 25 Best Things to do in Seville Spain